AlbertoGalvan001/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    1. middleware
+    2. routing

 - [ ] Describe Middleware?

+    In context of servers, middleware can be actions, attachments, or processes that capture a request when it is received before a response is sent out.

 - [ ] Describe a Resource?

+    Information that a client wants access to in the database or information that a client provides to a server for it to create a response.

 - [ ] What can the API return to help clients know if a request was successful?

+   Status with a code between 200-299

 - [ ] How can we partition our application into sub-applications?

+  Using express routers

 ## Minimum Viable Product